PapaZrix/PapaZrix/README.md

 <h1 align="center">Hi 👋, I'm Dominik</h1>
 - 🌱 I’m currently learning **Next.js, Express.js, Typescript**

-- 👨‍💻 All of my projects are available at [https://dominik-zrilic.vercel.app/](https://dominik-zrilic.vercel.app/)
+- 👨‍💻 All of my projects and more is available at [https://dominik-zrilic.vercel.app/](https://dominik-zrilic.vercel.app/)
+- I recommend you go over my projects **blog-public** and **crypto-tracker** as they are my latest and best work

 - 📫 How to reach me **zrilic313@gmail.com**